AdaCore/spark2014/lrm/source/packages.rst

 ^^^^^^^^^^^^^^^^^^^

-State abstraction provides a mechanism for naming, in a package's ``visible_part``, state (typically a collection of variables) that will be declared within the package's body, ``private_part``, packages nested within these, or within private descendants of the package.
+State abstraction provides a mechanism for naming, in a package's visible part, state (typically a collection of variables) that will be declared within the package's body, private part, packages nested within these, or within private descendants of the package.
 For example, a package declares a visible procedure and we wish to specify the set of global variables that the procedure reads and writes as part of the specification of the subprogram.
 Those variables cannot be named directly in the package specification.
-Instead, we introduce a state abstraction which is visible in the package specification and later, when the package body is declared, we specify the set of variables that *constitute* or *implement* that state abstraction.
-If a package body contains, for example, a nested package, then a state abstraction of the inner package may also be part of the implementation of the given state abstraction of the outer package.
+Instead, we introduce a state abstraction which is visible in the package specification and later, when the package body is declared, we specify the set of variables that *constitute* or *implement* the state abstraction.
+If immediately within a package body, for example, a nested_package is declared, then a state abstraction of the inner package may also be part of the implementation of the given state abstraction of the outer package.

 The hidden state of a package may be represented by one or more state abstractions, with each pair of state abstractions representing disjoint sets of